Ely, Cambridgeshire: Twin town

 Since September 1956, Ely has been twinned with Ribe, Denmark's oldest town and part of the Municipality of Esbjerg; officials from Ribe first came to Ely in 1957.
 The golden anniversary of this twinning was celebrated in 2006.
 Exchange visits occur roughly every two years.

 Museums and attractions

-The city of Ely has several visitor attractions, including The Stained Glass Museum, the only museum dedicated to stained glass in the UK.
+The city of Ely has several visitor attractions, including the Stained Glass Museum, the only museum dedicated to stained glass in the UK.
 The Stained Glass Museum is located inside Ely Cathedral and has a collection of stained glass from the 13th century to the present day.
 Ely Museum, housed in the old city gaol, is a local history museum which tells the story of Ely and the surrounding Fens from pre-historic times to the present day.
 Oliver Cromwell's House is the former family home of Oliver Cromwell, and houses an exhibition about Cromwell and the English Civil War.

+Local media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+The city receives its television signals from the Sandy Heath TV transmitter.

+Ely's local radio stations are BBC Radio Cambridgeshire on 96.0 FM, Heart East on 103.0 FM and Star Radio on 107.1.

+Local newspapers are the Ely Standard and Cambridge News.